raybanabhi/rearc-app/README.md

 docker push abhisshe/rearc-app:latest
 ```

-### Improvements:
+### Enhancements:
 1. CI-CD pipeline for new changes in repo
 2. Introduce scanning tools on PR/MR raise for linting & other vunralbilities check

 ## EKS Infrastructure
 The EKS infrastructure was provisioned using Terraform.
-Terraform code is maintained in a separate repository.
+Terraform code is maintained in a separate repository [Link](https://github.com/raybanabhi/eks-pub-terraform).

 ### Commands used
 - Validate